green-coding-solutions/website/content/about.md

 If you are a developer that wants to develop sustainable software or just use our tools, a company that needs consulting on their digital products or an activists group, please contact us under [info@green-coding.org](mailto:info@green-coding.org)

+Please also see our [Workshops and Consulting](https://www.green-coding.org/workshops-and-consulting) section.